UIZE/UIZE-JavaScript-Framework/README.md

 				- see the related `Uize.Color.to` static method
 	*/

-For a more in-depth discussion of this documentation system, consult the guide [[guides/javascript-documentation-system.html][JavaScript Documentation System]].
+For a more in-depth discussion of this documentation system, consult the guide [JavaScript Documentation System](http://www.uize.com/guides/javascript-documentation-system.html).

 Powerful Build System
 ---------------------